troclaux/notes/system_administration.md

   - used by: end users
   - rules: strict deployment processes, rollback plans, alerting

+- cloning environment: cloning an environment means replicating the full stack — application code, docker setup, environment variables, and database — into a new isolated space, usually for debugging, migration testing or demos
+  - normally done with a shell script that copies the project directory, adjusts ports in .env and docker-compose.yml and spins up containers with docker compose up
+  - for the database, you can snapshot or dump the data and restore it into a new db container or rds instance, so the clone doesn’t affect the original

 ## deployment strategies

 > techniques to safely release new versions of an application, minimizing downtime and risk